Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 - the device responds with a REQUEST for this IP
 - the DHCP server responds with a ACK

-The provided IP is available for a limited amount of time (DHCP lease).
+The provided IP is available for a limited amount of time called the **DHCP lease**.
 To keep its IP address, the device must send a renewal request before the end of the lease to extend the lease duration.

 The OFFER message contains options with network information to use : default gateway, lease time, DNS server...